 Students will receive this message if they are attempting to sign into Acellus in two different locations.
 Students may try to do this to get ahead in their school work.
 Acellus does not allow students to be logged in more than once at any given time.
 When students try to log in to Acellus a second time, their first session is automatically logged out.
 They are then informed that they have been logged out when they get to the next step in a course.
 For example, this could be when they enter an answer, or finish a video.

 If you’ve double checked to make sure the student is not logging in on more than one device or tab and the problem is still occurring, it could be due to a Network issue.
 Please see “Network/Internet Connection Problems” under “Why doesn’t the video play”.
 (Above.)

 Trouble Shooting – Parent Interface

 To finish the setup process you will need to sign in as a parent.
 First, you will need to install the Acellus App on your computer or device.
 Once installed, launch the app and select the option to sign in as a parent.
-Select the option to create a new soft-token and enter the same email address that you used when setting up your parent account.
+Select the option to create a GoldKey or a soft-token and enter the same email address that you used when setting up your parent account.
 You will need to create a PIN, which should be a password that you can remember.

 Be sure to use the same email address you setup your Acellus account with.

 Once you are signed into the parent account, click on ‘Manage Account’ and you will be given the option to complete the setup process.